 Scattered to widespread rain for your Sunday

-Good Sunday morning.
-We already are waking up to some pockets of light rain showers across the Tennessee Valley, this is just the start of a soggy January day ahead.
+HUNTSVILLE, Ala.
+(WAFF) - We already are waking up to some pockets of light rain showers across the Tennessee Valley, and this is just the start of a soggy January day ahead.

+A few isolated to widely scattered rain showers will linger overnight into the Monday morning commute.
+Rainfall totals will likely be between ¼ and ½ inch by the time the rain tapers off Monday.

 Monday afternoon will stay mostly cloudy with highs in the middle to upper 50s.
 A front will stall over North Alabama for the middle part of the work week, rain showers will be expected each day.
-Wednesday and Thursday look to be the wettest days of the week with widespread rain potential, rainfall totals can range from 2 to 4 inches by Friday morning.
-Temps will cool a bit for Thursday and Friday.
+Wednesday and Thursday look to be the wettest days of the week with widespread rain potential.
+Rainfall totals can range from 2 to 4 inches by Friday morning.
+Temperatures will cool a bit for Thursday and Friday.

 Click Here to Subscribe on YouTube: Watch the latest WAFF 48 news, sports & weather videos on our YouTube channel!